Robust Reasoning Benchmark: Introduction

-In this paper, we first propose an evaluation framework based on 14 deterministic structural perturbations: the Robust Reasoning Benchmark (RRB).
+In this paper, we introduce the \textbf{Robust Reasoning Benchmark (RRB)}, an evaluation framework based on 13 deterministic structural transformations.
 Unlike prior work, we do not alter the mathematical values, the logic, or the final answer.
-Instead, we apply reversible algorithmic transformations, such as syntactic string reversals, visual 2D grid encodings (e.g., Rail Fence, Snake), and semantic wrappers.
-We provide the descriptions of the transformation in context to isolate the ability to perform the reverse transformation from the ability to recognize the transformation in the first place.
-Our transformations are cognitively trivial for humans to decode but structurally hostile to LLM tokenization and attention mechanisms.

-To further disentangle parsing failures from reasoning failures, we additionally task models with solving several mathematical problems within a single query.
-By measuring the accuracy only on the last problem, we identify \textbf{Intra-Query Attention Dilution}.
-As visualized in Figure~\ref{fig:teaser}, the accuracy on the last problem degrades as the context window is polluted by the model's own prior reasoning steps.
-This effect persists across open-weights models from 7B to 120B parameters.
+Specifically, we apply reversible algorithmic perturbations such as syntactic string reversals, visual 2D grid encodings (e.g., Rail Fence, Horizontal Snake~\citep{rail_fence_cipher,boustrophedon}), and semantic wrappers.
+We provide the description of each transformation in context to isolate the ability to perform the reverse transformation from the ability to recognize the transformation in the first place.
+Our transformations are trivial for humans to decode but structurally hostile to LLM tokenization and attention.
+RRB exposes failure modes that vary by model class: frontier models are largely resilient, with the notable exception of Claude, which categorically refuses many transformed prompts; open-weights reasoning models exhibit cognitive thrashing, tokenization breakdown, and attention dilution from the model's own decoding chain-of-thought.
+We further study the last of these failure modes in isolation.
+To remove transformation decoding as a confound, we task models with solving several unperturbed mathematical problems within a single query and measure accuracy only on the last problem.
+This protocol identifies \textbf{Intra-Query Attention Dilution}.
+As visualized in Figure~\ref{fig:teaser}, accuracy on the final problem degrades as the context window is polluted by the model's own prior reasoning steps.